payam-int/soltoonsandbox-containers/README.md

 }
 ```
 ### Trusted Classes
-A class(or onterface) is trusted if one of these conditions happen:
+A class(or interface) is trusted if one of these conditions happen:
-* It is primitive
+1. It is primitive
-* It is a Map, an Array or a List
+2. It is a Map, an Array or a List
-* It is annotated with `@Secure`
+3. It is annotated with `@Secure`
-* Its superclass or implemented interfaces are trusted.
+4. Its superclass or implemented interfaces are trusted.

 #### Define trusted class:
 ```java